Community Programs and Policy Initiatives Branch

 The Ombudsman serves as the primary contact for constituent cases referred by legislative offices.

 Special Projects Division

-The Special Projects Division (SPD) administers several ongoing programs such as the Low Cost Auto Insurance Program and the Insurance Diversity Initiative.
-The SPD also acts as a clearinghouse for new initiatives or high priority projects assigned by the Commissioner which do not have a natural home within the department.
-The SPD performs targeted research, analysis, implementation and coordination of new developments or initiatives that arise in insurance such as those associated with the creation of autonomous vehicles, the onset of ride-hailing, and the legalization of cannabis.
+The Special Projects Division (SPD) acts as a clearinghouse for new initiatives or high priority projects assigned by the Commissioner which do not have a natural home within the department.
+The SPD performs targeted research, analysis, implementation and coordination of new developments or initiatives that arise in insurance such as those associated with the creation of autonomous vehicles, the onset of ride-hailing, and availability/affordability of insurance after a wildfire.
 The SPD works to track, coordinate and drive solutions for these projects which cross multiple branches within the department.

 On an on-going basis the SPD manages appointments made by the Commissioner to eight advisory boards and committees and also develops a listing of reports mandated by statute or regulation of CDI or the Insurance Commissioner.
 Additionally, the SPD hosts the Senior Gateway, an inter-agency website designed to provide meaningful resources and information to seniors and their families to inform them about health care and insurance options, and empower them to protect themselves against financial fraud, abuse and neglect.

 For more information, please contact us at SPD@insurance.ca.gov.